MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - Using only subnet NSGs simplifies your environment, but only secures traffic into your subnet.
 This traffic is known as north/south traffic.
 - Traffic between VMs on the same subnet is known as east/west traffic.
 - It's important to use both forms of protection.
-If a hacker gains access from the outside, they'll be stopped when trying to attack machines located in the same subnet.
+If a hacker gains access from the outside, they're stopped if they try to attack machines located in the same subnet.

 ### Use service tags on NSGs

 A service tag represents a group of IP address prefixes.
-Using a service tag helps minimize complexity when you create NSG rules.
+Using a service tag minimizes complexity when you create NSG rules.

 - You can use service tags instead of specific IP addresses when you create rules.
-- Microsoft manages the address prefixes associated with a service tag, and automatically updates the service tag as addresses change.
+- Microsoft manages the address prefixes associated with a service tag and automatically updates the service tag as addresses change.
-- You can't create your own service tag, or specify which IP addresses are included within a tag.
+- You can't create your own service tag or specify which IP addresses are included within a tag.

 Service tags take the manual work out of assigning a rule to groups of Azure services.
-For example, if you want to allow a subnet containing web servers to access to Azure SQL Database, you can create an outbound rule to port 1433, and use the **Sql** service tag.
+For example, if you want to allow a subnet that contains web servers to access Azure SQL Database, you can create an outbound rule to port 1433, and use the **Sql** service tag.

 - This **Sql** tag denotes the address prefixes of the Azure SQL Database and Azure SQL Data Warehouse services.
 - If you specify **Sql** as the value, traffic is allowed or denied to SQL.
 - If you only want to provide access to **Sql** in a specific region, you can specify that region.
 For example, if you want to provide access only to Azure SQL Database in the East US region, you can specify **Sql.EastUS** for the service tag.
-- The tag represents the service, but not specific instances of the service.
-For example, the tag represents the Azure SQL Database service, but doesn't represent a particular SQL Database or server.
+- The tag represents the service but not specific instances of the service.
+For example, the tag represents the Azure SQL Database service but doesn't represent a particular SQL Database or server.
 - All address prefixes represented by this tag are also represented by the **Internet** tag.

 **Learn more:**